-In 2017, Ladybug for Girls began its global outreach initiative in Bong County, Liberia, West Africa at the ICF Mission of Hope boarding school.
+In 2017, Ladybug for Girls began its first global outreach initiative in Bong County, Liberia, West Africa at the ICF Mission of Hope boarding school.
+Since then we have expanded our efforts to include other schools and rural underserved communities in both Africa and India.
 The global outreach policies of the Ladybug for Girls Foundation, Inc. are inspired by the United Nations Millennium Development Goals, and are now informed by the successive Sustainable Development Goal’s (SDG) #3 Good Health and Wellbeing, #4 Quality Education, #5 Gender Equality, #6 Clean Water and Sanitation, #8 Decent Work and Economic Growth and #12 Responsible Consumption and Production of the 17 Goals to Transform the World.
 Ladybug for Girls holistically advocates for improved health and wellness for women and girls both locally and globally.

 Since the Ladybug for Girls Foundation, Inc. has joined the Menstrual Hygiene Day global platform, as a partnering organization we have leveraged the power of our voices to raise awareness for the human rights of women and girls to manage their menstruation with dignity globally.
 Project 1881 supports policies in developing countries through the advocacy for the right to water, the right to sanitation, the right to health and access to health related education.
 In addition, Ladybug for Girls helps to raise awareness of the experiences displaced refugee women and children face around the world through the CARE Action Network.
 Along with more than 400 other advocacy organizations, the Ladybug for Girls Foundation, Inc. will continue to inspire girls to be courageous and ambitious by signing petitions and calling on State lawmakers when needed.